New York Family Court Act Article 8: Family Offenses

 - Strangulation in the First Degree (NY PL 121.13) and Strangulation in the Second Degree (NY PL 121.12)

 The allegations in a Family Offense proceeding are directly related to criminal or violation charges in the New York State Penal Law, such as Harassment, PL 240.26, Aggravated Harassment, PL 240.30, Strangulation, PL 121.12, and Assault, PL 120.00.
 This means that there is a great degree of crossover between these areas of law, and experience and knowledge from the criminal justice system can be highly beneficial in the context of a family offense petition in Family Court.
 It also means that there can often be criminal charges in a separate criminal court at the same time as the Family Offense petition, even dealing with the exact same incident and allegations.
-Handling two related cases simultaneously in Criminal Court and Family Court is something that not every attorney is prepared or willing to do but having a lawyer who can manage both closely related cases and the interplay between them can be critical.
-In fact, if the cases are in the same jurisdiction, such as Westchester County, New York County (Manhattan) or Kings County (Brooklyn), the both matters may be funneled to the Integrated Domestic Violence Court, or IDV Part, so that both matters can be handled by the same judge and there will not be as much of a disparity in how they are handled, or as much of an information gap.
+Handling two related cases simultaneously in Criminal Court and Family Court is something that not every attorney is prepared or willing to do, but having a lawyer who can manage both closely related cases and the interplay between them can be critical.
+In fact, if the cases are in the same jurisdiction, such as Westchester County, New York County (Manhattan) or Kings County (Brooklyn), then both matters may be funneled to the Integrated Domestic Violence Court, or IDV Part, so that both matters can be handled by the same judge and there will not be as much of a disparity in how they are handled, or as much of an information gap.
 The cases remain separate, however, and are typically called in the IDV part one after the other, but are still heard and overseen by the same judge.Unique Nature of Family Offenses

 Defending allegations contained in a Family Offense petition can be very different than negotiating for custody or visitation, and it often is more akin to a criminal trial than a civil case, with cross-examination and issues relating to evidence and technicalities taking more of a front seat.
 That being said, there are many significant and important differences between a criminal prosecution and Family Offense petition, even where both cases are based on the same criminal charge or conduct.
-These key differences include the different standards of proof, beyond a reasonable doubt and preponderance of the evidence, the rules of evidence, the rules that pertain to discovery and motion practice, as well as the identity of the entity that bears that burden of proof, the Petitioner or the Prosecutor.
+Some of these key differences include the very different standards of proof, beyond a reasonable doubt and preponderance of the evidence, the rules of evidence, the rules that pertain to discovery and motion practice, as well as the identity of the entity that bears those burdens of proof, the Petitioner or the Prosecutor.

-Call the New York family law lawyers and former New York City prosecutors at (212) 312-7129 or contact us online today.
+Call the New York family law lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.